Thinking of Going Digital? Your Customers May Not Come Along.

 Digital NOT in the Driver’s Seat

-In June of 2017, independent research company Toluna conducted a survey of more than 10,000 consumers.
+In June 2017, independent research company Toluna conducted a survey of over 10,000 consumers.
 They were selected from ten countries including the United States, the United Kingdom, Germany and France.
 More than 2,000 of them were in the United States.
 The study was commissioned by Two Sides North America, which issued a report containing the results, which surprised even us.

 Findings indicate that digital communications cause fatigue and generate security and privacy concerns for many consumers.
-At the same time, those consumers say they enjoy accessing information in printed form.
+Those consumers say they enjoy accessing information in printed form.
 In addition, they trust it more and get a better understanding of the information when they access it that way.

 Consumers Want the Option